PLOS/wombat/src/deb/README.md

 The pom.xml file contains the configuration for the jdeb plugin, and controls the following packaging functions:
-* defining a name for the Debian package using the following format: [artifactId]_[version]+[datestamp]-plos[buildNumber].deb (e.g. rhino_2.1.1+20170315-plos1234.deb).
+* defining a name for the Debian package using the following format: [artifactId]_[version]+[datestamp]-plos[buildNumber].deb (e.g. wombat_3.3.0+20170315-plos1234.deb).
 The build number defaults to 0 for local builds, but is otherwise passed as a mvn command line property by Team City.
 * extracting the tomcat7 config files (rendered with debconf-provided values as described below) into the install directory
-* placing the built rhino.war file into the webapps sub-folder within the install directory
+* placing the built wombat.war file into the webapps sub-folder within the install directory
-* moving the src/deb/tomcat7/rhino.sysv startup script into /etc/init.d/rhino
+* moving the src/deb/tomcat7/wombat.sysv startup script into /etc/init.d/wombat

 NOTE: for more configuration options, see https://github.com/tcurdt/jdeb/blob/master/docs/maven.md